tabassumk-analytics/Loan_Default-Risk-Analysis/README.md

 **1. Class Imbalance Check**
 We found that nearly 90.4% of customers did **not** accept a personal loan.
 Only 9.6% did, which creates a strong class imbalance.
 This is critical when designing classification models later.
 **2. Data Cleaning**
-Removed rows with negative `Experience` values.
+Removed rows with negative `Experience values`.
 These were clearly invalid.
 All features were validated for type, nulls, and consistency.
 **3. Outlier Detection**
 We performed individual boxplots and descriptive analysis on key numerical variables: